 Unfortunately, releases are signed by one individual I've never met.
-Also unfortunately, GPG contains no tool for telling me what I want to know, which is: given the keys I've already signed, and the web of trust, what evidence is there that the signature of that one individual is trustworthy?
+Also unfortunately, GPG contains no tool for telling me what I want to know, which is: "Given the keys I've already signed, and the web of trust, what evidence is there that the signature of that one individual is trustworthy?"

-GPG is willing to answer a related but much-less-useful question, namely "If I've signed huge numbers of keys and so have lots and lots of other people, so there are many paths between me and the GPG signer, is there a super-high-quality reason to believe in that signature?".
+GPG is willing to answer a related but much-less-useful question, namely "If I've signed huge numbers of keys and so trust lots and lots of other people, so that there are many paths between me and the GPG signer, is there a super-high-quality reason to believe in that signature?".
 But in reality there are exactly four paths from me to Werner Koch, with nowhere near enough signature redundancy for GPG's existing trustdb checks.

 So here's what I recently did.